• Skip to main content

 raita

-Raita is a quick side dish made with curd, veggies, spice powders & herbs.
-It is usually eaten with pulao or biryani.
+Raita is a quick side dish made with curd, veggies, spices & herbs.
+It is usually eaten as a side with pulao, biryani, kebabs or snacks.

 For best results follow the step-by-step photos above the recipe card